-Intestinal-moving herbs: Herbs such as aloe vera and ginger gently stimulate your gut to help prevent constipation.
+Intestinal support: Certain herbs may gently stimulate your gut to help prevent constipation.
 Ideally, you should move your bowels two or three times a day during your detox journey.
 That supports toxin elimination.
 (80, 81)

 Good hydration: You need to consume enough water to support the elimination of toxins through your urine and stools.
 Good hydration helps your kidneys work better.
 Being well-hydrated also helps reduce your risk of constipation.
 (44, 82)

 Coffee enemas: A do-it-yourself coffee enema supports liver drainage.
 It could trigger your bile ducts to dilate, which supports the release of toxin-laden bile.
 That moves it out of your liver.
 (83)